jeremyh/ard-pipeline/deployment/nci/README.md

 Continue? [y/N]
 ```

+The script `./create-s2-module.sh` is an example of overriding variables for
+an S2 module (a specific fmask, and nbart-only)

 The script `./create-dev-module.sh` gives an example of calling it with a different module location.

 After loading the your new module, you can run `../check-environment.sh` to check that dependencies